 The icing on the cupcake is that we've already made a Trip Details Confirmation Form for you!
 It makes it easy for clients to verify crucial details of their upcoming trip and goes over all the travel waiver points we just discussed.

 You can brand our trip confirmation details form to your agency and share it with your clients in a jiffy!
-The form includes a signature field for your clients to verify that all the above information is accurate so you can have it on file!
-Check it out, below!
+The form includes a signature field for your clients to verify that all the above information is accurate so you can have it on file.

-There's more where that came from, too.
-We have a few other Free Travel Agent Forms and a couple of tutorials about customizing them to reflect your unique brand!
+There's more where that came from, too!
+We have more free travel agent forms and a couple of tutorials about customizing them to reflect your unique brand. :)

 Okay, I hope this isn't the case anymore, but if you are sending out paper travel waiver forms for your clients to sign, let's stop that.
 Having clients sign paper forms is sooooooo 2012. ;)

-We have used Cognito Forms in the past (before we discovered Jotform), but had a pretty terrible experience with their customer service and no longer recommend them.
+Note: We have used Cognito Forms in the past but had a pretty terrible experience with their customer service and no longer recommend them.

 If you know of any other options or have thoughts on the above, I'd love to hear them in the comments below!

 The needs of an adventure-focused travel advisor will not be the same as those who focus on student group travel.
-Who can help you finetune your travel waivers and disclaimers?
+Who can help you finetune your travel agency's terms and conditions, travel waivers and disclaimers?
 A travel attorney.
-So just to be safe, I’d recommend getting a travel attorney to look at your final waiver.
+Get a travel attorney to look at your final waiver.

 According to Wright "Travel attorneys will customize the waiver to your locale, ensure that it is complete, and advise you on issues that are important that you may not have thought about (e.g., “forum selection,” “venue, and “choice of law”).
 An experienced travel attorney will be an invaluable part of your advisory team.
 They can help you avoid issues and respond to any problems that do come up."

-Julie, the owner of an agency specializing in Europe, shared the amazing "Overseas Travel Checklist and Tips" form she sends to clients.
+Julie, the owner of an agency specializing in Europe, shared her "Overseas Travel Checklist and Tips" form she sends to clients.
 It’s an amazing source of information and exactly how you can show your value as a travel agent, by giving them a little extra.

 The best part?
 You create it one time and clients continue to be thankful for the extra resources you're providing to them for all eternity!
 Win-win.